NativeScript/docs/content/guide/debugging.md

 ## Console

 The quickest way to inspect state is to log values to the console.
-NativeScript supports the basic console methods like `log`, `info`, `warn`, `error`, `trace`, `dir`, `time` and `timeEnd`.
+NativeScript supports console methods like `log`, `info`, `warn`, `error`, `trace`, `dir`, `time` and `timeEnd`.

 The `time(label: string)` method starts a new timer and is very useful to measure how long something took.
-To stop the timer, call `timeEnd(label)` with the same label, and the execution time will be printed to the output.
+To stop the timer, call `timeEnd` with the same label, and the execution time will be printed to the console.

 ```ts
 console.log('General message')